 ISU enrolls more than 2,000 students each semester in 46 master's and 13 doctoral programs, including doctor of pharmacy, doctor of physical therapy, doctor of audiology, doctor of philosophy, doctor of education and doctor of arts degrees.
-ISU pioneered the doctor of arts degree, which emphasizes excellence in college teaching in interdisciplinary programs in English, biology, mathematics and political science.
+ISU pioneered the doctor of arts degree. which emphasizes excellence in college teaching in interdisciplinary programs in English, biology, mathematics and political science.
 In addition, a doctoral degree in nuclear science and engineering and an interdisciplinary master's degree in hazardous waste management are offered in conjunction with the University of Idaho and the Idaho National Laboratory.

 ISU offers educational programs through a variety of innovative delivery methods and options.
-The Idaho State University/University of Idaho Center for Higher Education at Idaho Falls offers many complete associate, baccalaureate and graduate degree programs.
-Both daytime and evening courses are offered.
-The University also offers academic programs at outreach centers at Twin Falls, Meridian and Coeur d'Alene and delivers regular courses, continuing education classes and special programs for high school students to outlying communities via state-of-the art two-way audio-video technology.
+The ISU-Idaho Falls campus offers associate, baccalaureate and graduate degree programs.
+Both daytime and evening courses are offered on that campus.
+The University also offers academic programs in Twin Falls and

+Meridian.

 Idaho State University's presence in the Treasure Valley began in the early 1970s with clinical pharmacy rotations at the Veteran Affairs Medical Center in Boise and the Nampa State School.

-Since then more than 20 graduate and undergraduate degrees have been added with most fields of study in the health professions and sciences.
+Since then, the ISU-Meridian Health Science Center has grown to offer more than two dozen fields of study in the health professions.

-As programs have grown, so too has ISU's physical space-moving from leased facilities in Boise to the Idaho State University Meridian Health Science Center in August 2009.
-The ISU-Meridian Health Science Center, which spans four acres, houses nine distance-learning classrooms. the L.S.
-Skaggs Pharmacy Complex; counseling and speech and language clinics; and human patient simulation and clinical/ medical science laboratories.
+As programs have grown, so too has ISU's physical space-moving from leased facilities in Boise to the ISU Meridian Health Science Center in August 2009.
+The ISU-Meridian Health Science Center, which spans four acres, houses nine distancelearning classrooms, the L.S.
+Skaggs Pharmacy Complex; counseling and speech and language clinics; and human patient simulation and clinical/medical science laboratories.
 The Delta Dental of Idaho Dental Residency Clinic opened in 2011, provides advanced training for dentists and treatment for underserved patients.
 ISU Meridian provides clinics in counseling, dentistry and speech and language.